Table of Contents

 - placing content previews on social media websites.

-Ethical link-building techniques are dependent on a third party linking to your content on their own free will.
-You can encourage another party to link to your website, but you should never offer compensation in return.
+Ethical link-building techniques depend on a third party linking to your content of their own free will.
+You can encourage another party to link to your website, but you should never offer compensation.
 Additionally, avoid using automated tools since these can quickly lead to severe penalties for spamming.